auth0/docs/articles/anomaly-detection/index.md

 Brute-force protection is enabled for all connections by default.

 We do not recommend setting the `brute_force_protection` flag to `false` (effectively disabling brute-force protection for the connection), but if you do, you will be able to change this in the Dashboard.
-There will be a **Improve brute force protection** toggle under Connection Settings that changes the flag from `false` to `true`.
+There is a **Improve brute force protection** toggle under Connection Settings that changes the flag from `false` to `true`.

 ## Breached password detection